SpongePowered/SpongeDocs/source/plugin/commands/arguments.rst

 must use the :javadoc:`CommandContext#getAll(String)` method to get the ``Collection`` of possible matches.
 **Otherwise, the context object will throw an exception!**

 When creating a command, consider whether the argument could return multiple values, for example, whether a player argument could support multiple players when using a selector.
 If you support multiple values the users need to type only one command and can use an easier command syntax.
-Example: ``/tell @a Who took the cookies?``.
+Example: ``/tell @a Who took the cookies?``

 .. tip::